TYPO3-Teams-Documentation/T3o-Team/Documentation/PersonalNotes/marble/Index.rst

 Start Docker-TER machine on Thinkbook
 =====================================

 #.
-Shudown Apache2 to free ports 80 and 443
+Shutdown Apache2 to free ports 80 and 443
+#.
+Shutdown MySQL